This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 How to Flavor Instant Pot Black Beans

 This recipe is for very basic black beans, but you can easily add flavor to them.
-I’ll often throw 1/2 an onion or a few cloves of garlic in the instant pot before cooking to impart a savory flavor.
-You could also add chili powder, cumin, chopped bell peppers, bay leaves, jalapenos or other other chile peppers to spice it up.
+I'll often throw ½ an onion or a few cloves of garlic in the instant pot before cooking to impart a savory flavor.
+You could also add chili powder, cumin, chopped bell peppers, bay leaves, jalapenos, or other chile peppers to spice it up.
 Replacing some or all of the water with vegetable broth is another way to amp up the flavor.

 How Do I Convert Dried Beans to Cooked Beans for a Recipe?